EPCCed/tesseract-docs/user-guide/connecting.rst

 Connecting to Tesseract
 =======================

-On the Tesseract system, interactive access can be achieved via SSH, either directly from a command line terminal or using an SSH client.
-In addition data can be transferred to and from the Tesseract system using ``scp`` from the command line or by using a file transfer client.

-This section covers the basic connection methods.
+You can only connect to Tesseract from the [Tursa]() system.
+You should follow the instructions on [connecting to Tursa]() to make sure you are logged into Tursa before completing the steps below.

+To transfer data off Tesseract we recommend that you either push using scp to an external host that allows SSH access.
+If the system you want to transfer to does not support SSH connections, first transfer the data to Tursa before pulling the data from Tursa using scp.

 Access credentials
 ------------------

 To access Tesseract, you need to use two credentials: your password and an SSH key pair protected by a passphrase.
-You can find more detailed instructions on how to set up your credentials to access Tesseract from Windows, macOS and Linux below.
+You can find more detailed instructions on how to set up your credentials to access Tesseract from Tursa below.

 SSH Key Pairs
 ~~~~~~~~~~~~~

-You will need to generate an SSH key pair protected by a passphrase to access
+You will need to generate an SSH key pair on Tursa protected by a passphrase to access
 Tesseract.

-Using a terminal (the command line), set up a key pair that contains
+From your account on Tursa, set up a key pair that contains
 your e-mail address and enter a passphrase you will use to unlock the
 key:

 ::

-    ssh-keygen -t rsa -C "your@email.com"
-    ...
-    -bash-4.1$ ssh-keygen -t rsa -C "your@email.com"
+    [dc-user1@tursa-login1 ~]$ ssh-keygen -t rsa -C "your@email.com"
     Generating public/private rsa key pair.
     Enter file in which to save the key (/Home/user/.ssh/id_rsa): [Enter]
     Enter passphrase (empty for no passphrase): [Passphrase]